Last Updated:

 FUN FACT: The first J.C.
 Penney department store east of the Mississippi opened in 1923 at 301 Broad Street in Gadsden.

-Four big blocks are home to Gadsden’s best historic commercial streetscapes
+Broad Street: Four big blocks are home to Gadsden’s best historic commercial streetscapes

-The north side of the 400 block includes some of the most visually-appealing structural trim work to be found on Broad.
+Over the past few years, a dining destination has developed at the 500 block with seven or more small restaurants found there.
+The ncludes some of the most visually-appealing structural trim work to be found on Broad.

 Above, the Frank & Hagedorn Building (c.
-1913) has some intricate stone and tile.
-The ground level may have been recreated or remodeled to some degree.
-The fancy ornamentation wraps around both sides to take advantage of the fact that it sits at the historically significant corner of Court and Broadway.
+1913) on the north side of the 400 block has some intricate stone and tile.
+The fancy ornamentation wraps around both sides to take advantage of the fact that it sits at the historically significant corner of Court and Broad.

 Above, one of the few stand-along buildings on Broad Street is the c.
 1910 U.S. Post Office that later served as a federal courthouse.
 It features Georgia marble which, along with its red roof, help it stand out at the corner of 6th Street.
 It’s presently a privately-owned professional office building.